rb16b/Accelerate-Dev/README.md

 Next using rest-heroes Route url open it in the browser like this - http://rest-fights-dev-user1.apps.cluster-lzxlf.lzxlf.sandbox1417.opentlc.com/q/swagger-ui/
 Make Sure to add q/swagger-ui/ at the end.

 Run some of the APIs mutiple times.
+You can use run-load.sh, but first change the URL of your cluster generated URL for this API

 After run $oc describe vpa rest-fights-vpa

-Look for the recomdenation values for CPU and Memory
+Look for the recomdenation values for CPU and Memory as shown in the below image

 ![](images/vpa-image.png)

-## Components and Architecture

-The Vertical Pod Autoscaler consists of three parts.
-The recommender, updater and admission-controller.
-Read more about them on the [components](./docs/components.md) page.

-## Features and Known limitations
+## Pod Budget Distribution Excercisce

+A Pod Disruption Budget is a Kubernetes resource that specifies the minimum number of pods that must remain available during a disruption caused by voluntary actions (like scaling down) or involuntary actions (like node failures or cluster upgrade)

+Make sure you are dev-UserX project
+Run $ oc apply -f pdb.yaml

+You have set up Pod Distriubrtion Budget for rest-Fights application

+## Horizontal Pod Scaler Exercise

+The Horizontal Pod Autoscaler (HPA) in Kubernetes automatically adjusts the number of pods in a deployment, replication controller, or replica set based on observed metrics, such as CPU utilization or custom metrics.

+Apply HPA to dev-userX project to manage rest-fights pod scalabilty

+Run $ oc apply -f hpa.yaml

+# Network Policy
+ Apply Ingress Policy to rest-figts Pod,
+ Run $ oc apply -f ingress-policy.yaml

+ Run API call from http://rest-fights-dev-user1.apps.cluster-lzxlf.lzxlf.sandbox1417.opentlc.com/q/swagger-ui/ and check the return values
+ Insure that you apdate the url to reflect your enviroment.